Al153/PartIIProject/Ideas.md

             - Hence, `core.view`s essentially act like commits in git
         - we need to do garbage collection. when an in-memory `core.view` runs out of objects holding it, it should garbage collect itself from the SQL implementation - could be very tricky over a distributed system.
             - so distributed semantics are probably a major extension/out of current scope
-    - An execution engine to compile the core.intermediate language to an SQL query that executes the graph level query represented against the internal database
+    - An execution engine to compile the core.backend.intermediate language to an SQL query that executes the graph level query represented against the internal database
         - This should start out relatively trivial and if I have time left over, I might look at doing some simple optimisations, since we have some nice functional features to exploit

 ## Motivating example